aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.15.4 (March 28, 2019) =
+* FIX: Fix a compatibility issue with PHP versions earlier than 5.5.18 (for thowarth91).

 = Version 2.15.3 (March 27, 2019) =
 * Feature: Automatically update to major versions after waiting 30 days (configurable) after their release.